Profile for Naomi Ehrich Leonard

 She received her BSE in Mechanical Engineering from Princeton University and her PhD in Electrical

 Engineering from the University of Maryland.
-Leonard is a MacArthur Fellow and a member of the
+Leonard is a MacArthur Fellow, a member of the

-American Academy of Arts and Sciences.
-She is a Fellow of the ASME, IEEE, IFAC, and SIAM.
+American Academy of Arts and Sciences, and a Fellow of the ASME, IEEE, IFAC, and SIAM.

-where she has made contributions both to theory and to application.
-The field involves designing and
+and robotics, where she has made contributions both to theory and to application.

 She led a large, collaborative, multidisciplinary Adaptive Sampling and Prediction project on the